aistairc/commentary_evaluator/README.md

 ## Flow

-- Admin creates users (plan for later: Project managers will invite users)
+- Admin creates users in `/admin` URL
 - Admin assigns "Video Eval App | dataset | can add dataset" permission to trusted users
 - If those users create a Dataset, they will become a Dataset Manager for that Dataset
 - Dataset managers can upload videos (+audio, +subtitles) into a Dataset
 - They can add other users as Dataset Managers.
 They can also create projects in that Dataset, and thus become Project Managers for those Projects
-- Project Managers can appoint additional Project Managers, as well as Project Evaluators
+- Project Managers can appoint additional Project Managers, as well as Project Evaluators; they can also upload the files and Tasks to AWS, by using AWS credentials
 - Project Evaluators can work on Tasks, answering Project-defined questions on each Segment of the Dataset
 - Project Managers can at any time download the results of the evaluation in their Project

 ## Caveats (early alpha version)

-* Users must be created by superuser.
-Later I intend to integrate an email invitation system, available to the Project Managers.
 - A user that will create a dataset must be manually given the permission `Video Eval App | dataset | can add dataset` in the Admin interface (`http://localhost:3000/admin` -> Users -> [user] -> User permissions (Admin can also create a dataset, they don't need a permission)
-- I have not worked on deletion yet; anything deleted from the Admin interface may leave behind artefacts, and orphaned files in `MEDIA_ROOT`
+- I have not worked on deletion yet; anything deleted from the Admin interface may leave behind artefacts, and orphaned files in `MEDIA_ROOT` (or S3)
 - User interface could be made much prettier
 - There are very likely other bugs, and many unpoplished edges